Decisions API

 Authorization

-X-Tenant-IDheader is required.
-The tenant identifier is enforced at the SQLWHERElevel, not as a post-fetch comparison — there is no enumeration oracle.- Cross-tenant listing returns
+X-Tenant-IDheader set.
+X-Tenant-IDis required — a missing header returns401.
+The tenant identifier is enforced at the SQLWHERElevel, not as a post-fetch comparison — there is no enumeration oracle, and the listing can never return another tenant's rows.

 Parameters